lzim/mtl/sim_ui.md

 - Manage, create, and troubleshoot team groups, worlds, and roles

-By changing roles to a facilitator instead of a learner, you can also access the Facilitator Dashboard which includes:
+By changing roles to a facilitator instead of a learner, users can also access the Facilitator Dashboard which includes:
 - Dashboards: Click here to see a quick overview on progress of each experiment for the team, team roster, and statistics on each team experiment (i.e. time taken, attendance, etc.)
 - Community (THIS SAYS PLDR CAN WE CHANGE): Click here to see which users have contributed to the Community of Practice as well as the corresponding issue number for GitHub.
 Users can also manage text for the Community button, News, and Alerts.
 - Chat: Click here to chat back with the team during a live session